mathrunet/flutter_masamune/packages/katana_router_annotation/README.md

 Specifying `context.router` within a nested page causes page transitions within the nested navigation.

 Use `context.rootRouter` for full-screen page transitions.
-You can use the top-level AppRouter to perform page transitions.
+You can use the top-level AppRouter  or AutoRouter to perform page transitions.

 ### Tab Navigation

-AppRouter inherits from `ChangeNotifier` and notifies the user when a page transition is detected.
+AppRouter and AutoRouter inherits from `ChangeNotifier` and notifies the user when a page transition is detected.

-Therefore, by monitoring AppRouter with `addListener`, it is possible to detect transitions that occur in the lower layers and update the widget itself.
+Therefore, by monitoring AppRouter or AutoRouter with `addListener`, it is possible to detect transitions that occur in the lower layers and update the widget itself.

 Information on the current page can also be found at `AppRouter.currentQuery`.